 This can cause revenue leaks, with your business paying for duplicate services or a service that is no longer competitive with current market rates."

-Each of these dates require an action plan.
+Each of these dates requires an action plan.
 If your business isn’t thinking strategically then non-compliance, business disruption and tensions with vendors may become the norm for your business.

 Who needs contract renewal software?